binh748/expanding-mta-accessibility/README.md

 # Expanding MTA Accessibility

-For our [Metis](https://www.thisismetis.com/data-science-bootcamps) EDA group project, we used Pandas to identify five Manhattan subway stations that would most benefit from elevator installation.
+For our [Metis](https://www.thisismetis.com/data-science-bootcamps) EDA group project, we used pandas to identify five Manhattan subway stations that would most benefit from elevator installation.

 Group members: Tolu, Eliza, Meehir, Ramon, Binh